Ghost04102002/Ghost04102002/README.md

 # Welcome to Ghost04102002's github profile
 This is my personal site.
 Here you can find information about me, my projects and my interests.
 My nickname is ***GHOST0410***.
-I am a student pursuing a degree in *"Computer Science Engineering"* at ESPOL(Escuela Superior Politecnica del Litoral), Ecuador.
+I got a degree in *"Computer Science Engineering"* at ESPOL(Escuela Superior Politecnica del Litoral), Ecuador.
 ## Content
 * [Personal information](#personal-information)
 * [Projects](#projects)